EthanKB1/Security-Testing/Portfolio1.md

 ![image](https://github.com/EthanKB1/Security-Testing/assets/157480256/fffb9ee6-d599-4990-88f8-00c58955ed2b)

-Now I can view the content of the file which in this case is just "hello".
+Now I can view the file's content, which in this case is just "hello".
 Now the next step is to delete the content of the file and replace it with some data from a PNG file which was on my desktop.

 ![image](https://github.com/EthanKB1/Security-Testing/assets/157480256/6d79a572-6b0f-4e76-9a8c-247c417c6102)